diego-noah/agent/Paper/research/research-proposal.md

 - **Feedback Integration**: Rejected patches trigger fine-tuning or prompt adjustment in the LLM agent, reinforcing safe behavior.

 By blending automation with developer oversight, the system becomes both more **secure** and **explainable**, fostering **adoption in high-stakes environments** such as DeFi and enterprise blockchains.

+### 5.6 Cross-Chain Vulnerability Generalization and Zero-Day Detection

+As decentralized applications increasingly span multiple blockchain platforms, vulnerabilities unique to cross-chain interactions are emerging.
+Our framework extends support for **cross-chain contract auditing** by incorporating ideas from *CrossFuzz* (Jiang et al., 2024), a differential fuzzing framework that discovers **zero-day vulnerabilities** through execution divergence between functionally similar contracts on different chains.

+To adapt this:

+- The agentic system will incorporate **cross-chain semantic diffing**, using AST and control/data flow graphs.
+- Autonomous agents will analyze and fuzz functionally-equivalent smart contracts across EVM-compatible chains (e.g., Ethereum, Polygon, BSC) to detect inconsistencies.
+- The RL loop will include zero-day exploit resistance as a high-priority reward factor.

+This integration will allow the framework to proactively uncover vulnerabilities that only manifest under certain chain-specific behaviors or gas environments—closing a critical gap in multi-chain contract security.

 ## 6. Expected Outcomes